 But I didn’t know of any alternative, except for private school.
 I had still never heard of homeschooling.
 Then I had a child transfer into my class midway through the year who had been homeschooled.
 I was very skeptical about it.
-And the teacher next door to me told me her daughter was homeschooled because she had severe learning disabilities.
+And then the drama teacher next door to me told me her daughter was homeschooled because she had severe learning disabilities and was pursuing a singing career.
 I thought, “How can you be homeschooling her when you are teaching here all day?”
 I later learned that her husband actually did shift work, so he was home with the girl during the day; she was old enough to do a lot independently, and there is so much flexibility to when you can learn (evenings and weekends).
 My paradigm was beginning to shift.

 The first method I studied was about Classical Education.
 I read Dorothy Sayer’s article “The Lost Tools of Learning” and was really inspired by it.
-Another book that I read soon after was For the Children’s Sake by Susan Shaeffer Macaulay.
+Another book that I read soon after was For the Children’s Sake: Foundations of Education for Home and School by Susan Shaeffer Macauley.

 What an incredible book!
 I learned so much about education and was introduced to Charlotte Mason and her wonderful ideas.
-(More on her in amother post!)
+(More on her in another post!)

 I went to my first homeschool convention (Illinois Christian Home Educators, www.iche.org) when my oldest was 17 months old and my 2nd child was 6 weeks old.
 I was blown away and brought my husband with me the next year.
 He was blown away, too!
-We’re now 100% pro-homeschooling and pray that the Lord will allow us to continue until our children graduate from high school.
+Now, after all these years, homeschooling is such a lifestyle for us, we don’t see how we could do it differently.
+We pray that the Lord will allow us to continue until our children graduate from high school.